tailor-platform/frontend-packages/packages/api-test-library/README.md

 ## Setup

-1. Import the db-test module in your project
+1. Import the api-test-library module in your project
 2. Start a minitailor instance of any template
 3. Create the following folder structure: